MIMI-wfp/contributor_guidelines/README.md

 ### Permissions

-If you would like to contribute to the MIMI project, please reach out to us at [HQ.MIMIGitHub@wfp.org](HQ.MIMIGitHub@wfp.org) to discuss your proposeed contribution, and to arrange contributor access to the repository.
+If you would like to contribute to the MIMI project, please reach out to us at [HQ.MIMIGitHub@wfp.org](HQ.MIMIGitHub@wfp.org) to discuss your proposeed contribution, and to arrange contributor access to a repository.

+### Creating a new repository

-### Cloning the MIMI repository
+### Cloning a repository

-So that you can start contributing to the MIMI repository, you may wish to clone the repository to your local machine or cloud hosted development environment.
+So that you can start contributing to the MIMI repository, you may wish to clone a repository to your local machine or cloud hosted development environment.
 To do so, please follow the these [instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 If you use the GitHub Desktop app, you can alternatively follow these [instructions](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop).

 ### Repository structure